julianoalvescode/julianoalvescode/README.md

 Hello brother, my name is Juliano Alves but you can call me Blackbeard.
 I'm a Fullstack Developer but with focus on Front-end for a few years now.

-Skills: ANGULAR JS & TS / REACT JS & TS / JS / HTML5 / CSS3
+Skills: ANGULAR JS & TS / REACT JS & TS / GATSBY / NEXT.JS / NODE JS & TS / JS / HTML5 / CSS3

 - 🌱 I’m currently learning React Native